grafbase/grafbase/examples/resolvers-couchbase/README.md

 # Grafbase ⨯ Couchbase

-This example shows how to create a Grafbase resolver that can execute read and write operations to Couchbase.
+This example shows how to create a Grafbase resolver that can execute read and write operations to Couchbase &mdash; [read guide](https://grafbase.com/guides/deploy-graphql-apis-at-the-edge-with-couchbase).

 ## Getting Started